19h47/select-and-reset/README.md

 #### buttonClass

-The class og the button result.
+The class of the button result.
 Default is `empty`.

 ### Select

+The `Select.js` class takes an `DOM element` argument.

 ```javascript